Dedicated Counsel Throughout Domestic Disputes

 Criminal contempt in domestic violence cases is a fourth degree crime which carries penalties of up to 18 months in prison and $25,000 in fines.
 If an individual is convicted of a second violation, that person may be charged with criminal contempt and receive a mandatory 30 days in prison.
 At The Law Offices of Anthony N. Palumbo, I offer skilled and thorough representation to ensure that all my clients’ rights are protected to the utmost degree.

 If you have received charges in connection with a domestic dispute, it is imperative to obtain experienced representation immediately.
 I have been resolving domestic dispute cases in Union County for over three decades and I will exercise the proper balance of sensitive negotiation and aggressive defense necessary to defeat your charge.
-Contact me at 1-866-664-8118 for a Free Consultation at no obligation.
+Contact me toll-free at 1-866-664-8118 for a free consultation at no obligation.
 I will discuss with you the charges you face and any available avenues of relief.